matthewbdaly/grunt-blogbuilder/README.md

 # grunt-blogbuilder

-A Grunt task for generating a static blog
+A Grunt task for generating a static blog.
+Used for generating [my blog](http://matthewdaly.co.uk/).

 WARNING!
 Currently under heavy development!